 - Jenna and other members of the firm successfully secured coverage for insurance claims arising from allegedly tainted peanut butter on behalf of a Fortune 500 food company.

-- Jenna’s active pro bono practice has repeatedly qualified her for the Capital Pro Bono Honor Roll.
+- Jenna has an active pro bono practice that repeatedly has qualified her for the Capital Pro Bono Honor Roll.
 She has co-authored nearly a dozen amicus curiae briefs to appellate courts, including the United States Supreme Court.
 Those briefs have concerned the Affordable Care Act, fair housing, voting rights, affirmative action, and reproductive rights.
-She also works extensively with FAIR Girls, a Washington, D.C. nonprofit that seeks to prevent the exploitation of women and girls aged eleven to twenty-four.
+She currently is working on pro bono matters concerning immigration and prisoner rights.